neondatabase/website/content/docs/manage/database-access.md

 In the instructions that follow, we'll grant privileges to roles, and then assign those roles to database users.

-## Creating roles with limited access
+## Create roles with limited access

 You can create roles with limited access permissions in Neon via SQL.
 Roles created with SQL are created with the same basic [public schema privileges](#public-schema-privileges) granted to newly created roles in a standalone Postgres installation.
 These users are not assigned the `neon_superuser` role.
 They must be selectively granted permissions for each database object.